mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 ### 8.1 Deploying Locally

-While developing you can deploy and run your app on your local machine by clicking the menu item **Run** > **Run Locally**.
+While developing, you can deploy and run your app on your local machine by clicking the menu item **Run** > **Run Locally**.
 This allows you to test the app as it currently is stored on your local machine.

 ### 8.2 Deploying Your Working Copy